tudelft3d/City4CFD/README.md

 City4CFD is developed by the [3D Geoinformation Research Group](https://3d.bk.tudelft.nl/) at the Delft University of Technology.

 ## Data formats
-**Point clouds** can be imported in LAS/LAZ, XYZ, or PLY format.
+**Point clouds** can be imported in LAS/LAZ, TXT/XYZ, or PLY format.
 We ask separately for ground and building points.
 While some datasets contain building-ground classification, some do not.
 Our [point cloud preparation tool](https://github.com/ipadjen/City4CFD_doc/wiki/Point-clouds#automatic-preparation) can extract ground and building points from user-defined classes, or use the [Cloth Simulation Filter](http://ramm.bnu.edu.cn/projects/CSF/) to separate the ground and non-ground points.
 If you would like to check your points, see if they are classified or even conduct the filtering and classification yourself, we suggest you use [CloudCompare](https://www.danielgm.net/cc/).

 **2D data** (polygons) are imported in GeoJSON format.
 For all pre-processing related to polygons, including conversion to GeoJSON, you can use [QGIS](https://qgis.org/en/site/).